C-Accel-CRIPT/sdk-archive/docs/nodes/software.md

 The `software` node contains metadata for a computation tool, code, programing language, or software package.

+Similar to the [reference](./reference.md) node, the software node does not contain the base attributes and is meant to always be public and static.

 ##
 `software` is nested inside of
 <a href="../computational_process" target="_blank">`computational_process`</a>